-&lt;sup>56 Resolution 3357 (XXIX).
+&lt;sup>55 Resolution 3357 (XXIX).

-&lt;sup>57 The Tribunal notes that the Respondent did not provide clear information about the elimination of post adjustment classes; it appears that this was decided by the ICSC itself in 1993: "ICSC considered an ACPAQ recommendation that a CCAQ proposal for the elimination of the use of post adjustment classes in the system should be adopted.
+&lt;sup>56 The Tribunal notes that the Respondent did not provide clear information about the elimination of post adjustment classes; it appears that this was decided by the ICSC itself in 1993: "ICSC considered an ACPAQ recommendation that a CCAQ proposal for the elimination of the use of post adjustment classes in the system should be adopted.
 It was noted that, since the 1989 comprehensive review, multipliers had a direct relationship to pay.
 Classes were difficult to understand and no longer appeared to serve a useful purpose; their elimination would simplify the post adjustment system [ICSC/38/R.19, para.
 72]

 been questioned.
-This considered, the Applicants' argument relying on the The Caduras(sion )156shcall for for express written approval of Statute amendments under art.
-30 may raise Nations ned of toshe espeaPag organizationswhichparticipith to one about legitimacy to invoke insufficiency of the form, which appears to lie not with individual staff members but with executive heads of the participating organizations; a related one about a possibility to validate the change; yet another one abountestoque al 14((organizati)1(or resulting from the 25 years of acquiescence.
-However, the alleged procedural defect may produce claims only to relative ineffectiveness, rather than absolute invalidity, of the changes.
+This considered, the Applicants' argument relying on the The Caduras(sion )156 shcall for for express written approval of Statute amendments under art.
+30 may raise duestions: organizationswhichparticipith to one about legitimacy to invoke insufficiency of the form, which appears to lie not with individual staff members but with executive heads of the participating organizations; a related one about a possibility to validate the change; yet another one about the about the statute ineffectiveness, rather than absolute invalidity, of the changes.
 In this regard, specifically, the Applicants' argument cannot be upheld under the Statute.